model-checking/kani-verifier-blog/_posts/2023-05-30-how-s2n-quic-uses-kani-to-inspire-confidence.md

 The packet number is a value ranging from 0 to 2^62-1.
 While such a large range is necessary for supporting long running connections that may send many packets, it also would consume 8 bytes of every packet.
-8 bytes might not sound like much, but with s2n-quic being used to send billions of packets back and forth it adds up and ultimately increases the overhead of using the QUIC protocol.
+8 bytes might not sound like much, but with s2n-quic being used to send billions of packets back and forth, it adds up and ultimately increases the overhead of using the QUIC protocol.
 Therefore, the packet number is encoded in 1 to 4 bytes, following a process that truncates the most significant bits of the packet number based on some assumptions about how wide a range of packet numbers could be in flight at a given time.

 We noticed that s2n-quic's function for decoding the packet number, `decode_packet_number`, was showing up in the CPU flame graphs that the s2n-quic CI generates based on a range of common traffic patterns.